structurizr/structurizr.github.io/commands/03-server/01-pricing.md

 ### When do we receive the license key?

-The license key will be provided upon confirmation of invoice acceptance.
+The license key (and configuration instructions) will be provided upon confirmation of invoice acceptance.

 ### What happens to the Structurizr server when the license expires?